 DePauw University Orchestra

 The DePauw University Orchestra maintains an active schedule.
-The DePauw University Orchestra, an all-undergraduate organization, focuses on performing and reading music of the standard repertoire creating a four-year overview that is a cross-section of music including most style periods, regional influences and genres.
-The DePauw University Orchestra won an ASCAP Award for “Adventuresome Programming of Contemporary Music” in 1991.
-It was featured in May and June of 1996 on USAirways in-flight program “Ovation” performing works of Stravinsky, Mussorgsky and Grieg.
+An all-undergraduate organization, the orchestra focuses on performing and reading music of the standard repertoire, creating a four-year overview that is a cross-section of music including most style periods, regional influences and genres.
+In 1991, the DePauw University Orchestra won an ASCAP Award for “Adventuresome Programming of Contemporary Music.”
+It was featured in May and June of 1996 on USAirways in-flight program Ovation, performing works of Stravinsky, Mussorgsky and Grieg.

-The Orchestra not only performs its own concerts (often broadcast live on WGRE-FM and the Internet), it plays for DePauw Opera productions, accompanies student Concerto Winners, and performs with the University Choirs with faculty and guest soloists.
-Conducting class and Orchestration class students also have benefit of time working with the DePauw University Orchestra.
+The orchestra not only performs its own concerts (often broadcast live on WGRE-FM and the Internet), it plays for DePauw Opera productions, accompanies student concerto winners, and performs with the University’s choirs, faculty and guest soloists.
+Students studying conducting and orchestration also benefit from working with the University Orchestra.

 Performance by the University Orchestra set to film - composition by Seth Tsui '11